Leitrim Rifle Militia: 8th Battalion, Rifle Brigade

 Formally, the regiment became the 8th (Leitrim Militia) Battalion, Rifle Brigade (The Prince Consort's Own) on 1 July 1881.
 The Rifle Brigade Depot was at Peninsula Barracks, Winchester, but the militia battalions retained their own headquarters.

 However, by the late 1880s the 8th Battalion was under threat.
-On 11 December 1888, Luke Hayden, Member of Parliament for Leitrim South, asked Edward Stanhope, the Secretary of State for War, if there was any intention of training the '8th Battalion Connaught Rangers (Leitrim Militia)' (sic) anywhere other than Carrick-on-Shannon in 1889.
+On 11 December 1888, Luke Hayden, Member of Parliament for South Leitrim, asked Edward Stanhope, the Secretary of State for War, if there was any intention of training the '8th Battalion Connaught Rangers (Leitrim Militia)' (sic) anywhere other than Carrick-on-Shannon in 1889.
 Stanhope corrected the MP over the title of the battalion and stated that no arrangements had been made for its training in 1889.
 In fact the battalion was disbanded on 31 July 1889.

 Commanders

 Colonels

 The following served as Colonel of the Regiment: